Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 A class diagram describes classes and their attributes, constructors and methods as well as the connections between classes.
 However a class diagram tells us nothing about the implementation of the constructors or the methods.
 Therefore a class diagram describes the structure of an object but not its functionality.

 For example the method printPerson uses the class attributes name and age, but this cannot be seen from the class diagram.

+# Connections between classes
+In a class diagram, the connections between classes are shown as arrows.
+The arrows also show the direction of the connection.
+In a class diagram variables which refer to other objects are not written with the rest of the class attributes, but are shown as connections between the classes.
+In the class diagram below we have the classes Person and Book, and the connection between them.
+The arrow shows the direction of the connection.
+The connection above shows that a Book knows its author but a Person does not know about books they are the author of.
+We can also add a label to the arrow to describe the connection.
+In the above diagram the arrow has an accompanying label telling us that a Book has an author.
+If a book has multiple authors, the authors are saved to a list.
+In a class diagram, this situation is described by adding a star to the end of the arrow showing the connection between the classes.
+The star tells us that a book can have between 0 and unlimited number of authors.
+Below we have not amended the label to describe the multiplicity of the connection, but it would be a good idea for the sake of clarity.